Zhytu/MSSS-Data-Software/README.md

 ## Project Overview

-This application reads raw numerical data from two satellite sensors, processes it through a scientific formula provided by the `Galileo.dll`, stores it in LinkedLists, and provides sorting and binary search functionalities.
+This application reads raw numerical data from two satellite sensors (supposedly), processes it through a scientific formula provided by the `Galileo.dll`, stores it in LinkedLists, and provides sorting and binary search functionalities.

 ---